fistons/TinyTinyFeed/README.md

 ## Release notes

+* V1.3:

+    * Add an option to retrieve only unread feeds
+    * You can now subscribe to rss feed by sharing links to the Tiny Tiny Feed (still in beta)
+    * New Setup Screen

 * V1.2:

     * Now there is two different layout for read and unread articles (Unread ones have a little [ * ] before the name)